atharvadudhe/Ecommerce-Follow-Along/README.md

 - We have an product info page that display all the product data.
 - We have also implemented the quantity button and add to card button.

+## Milestone 17: Project Overview -

+In this milestone we learned the following things -

+Key learnings -

+- We have edited the user schema to store cart products .
+- We have also implemented an end point to receive the product details and store in database.